trackme518/audio_swarm/README.md

   * Go to settings - `Privacy & Security` scroll down
   * Click allow anyway
   * double click the app icon to run it

+## License
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+When using or distributing the code, give a credit in the form of "OSCreplay software (https://github.com/trackme518/audio_swarm) by Vojtech Leischner (https://trackmeifyoucan.com)".
+Please refer to the [license](./LICENSE.markdown) or see online [reference](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Author is not liable for any damage caused by the software.
+Usage of the software is completely at your own risk.
+For commercial licensing please [contact](https://tricktheear.eu/contact/) us.